neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 Execution Time: 5.867 ms
 ```

-We've experimented with lists equal to 1000, 2000, and 4000, and probes equal to 1, 2, 10, 50, 100, 200.
+We've experimented with `lists` equal to 1000, 2000, and 4000, and `probes` equal to 1, 2, 10, 50, 100, 200.

-Although there is a substantial gain in recall for increasing the number of probes, you will reach a point of diminishing returns when recall plateaus and execution time increases.
+Although there is a substantial gain in recall for increasing the number of `probes`, you will reach a point of diminishing returns when recall plateaus and execution time increases.

-Therefore, we encourage experimenting with different values for the number of probes and list sizes to achieve optimal search performance for your queries.
+Therefore, we encourage experimenting with different values for `probes` and `lists` to achieve optimal search performance for your queries.
 Good places to start are:

-- Using a `list` size equal to rows / 1000 for tables with up to 1 million rows and `sqrt(rows)` for larger datasets.
+- Using a `lists` size equal to rows / 1000 for tables with up to 1 million rows and `sqrt(rows)` for larger datasets.
-- Start with a `probe` value equal to lists / 10 for tables up to 1 million rows and `sqrt(lists)` for larger datasets.
+- Start with a `probes` value equal to lists / 10 for tables up to 1 million rows and `sqrt(lists)` for larger datasets.

 ## Conclusion